Gino-Freud-Hobayan/retail-store-management-gino/README.md

 ## Inventory

-balanced_tree.product_details includes all information about the entire range that Balanced Clothing sells in their store.
+This includes all the products in my Retail Store.

 <details>
   <summary>Click to view</summary>

-insert here
+List of Products:

+1. Keyboard - price: 500php, stock: 5

+2. Mouse - price: 200php, stock: 10

+3. ...

+4.

 </details>